 Yes, you can send one type or any combination of the below types of messages.
 The choice is yours.

 No. On-The-Go Alerting uses the FEMA IPAWS network to deliver warnings and alerts via radio and TV, through NOAA weather radios and via cell phones that are CMAS/WEA compatible.
 The public is automatically notified on all of the selected dissemination channels without having to sign up.

 Yes.
-There is a On-The-Go Alerting YouTube channel with videos showing the capabilities of On-The-Go Alerting.
-You can also contact us at email@example.com to request a tour of On-The-Go Alerting.
+Please contact us at firstname.lastname@example.org to request a tour of On-The-Go Alerting.

 On-The-Go Alerting uses a user license cost model.
-There is an annual subscription fee that covers access to the On-The-Go Alerting Web site for user administration, license management, and web alert origination.
-The iPad app is free at Apple's App Store.
+There is an annual subscription fee that covers access to the On-The-Go Alerting web site for user administration, license management, and web alert origination.
 The pricing is a flat fee of $1000 annually.

 Contact information is collected during the sign up process on our Web site and you will be invoiced after COG configuration and connectivity with IPAWS has been verified.

-You must be a member of a Collaborative Operating Group (“COG”) to access the On-The-Go Alerting app.
+You must be a member of a Collaborative Operating Group (“COG”) to access the On-The-Go Alerting application.
 Please contact your local emergency management office for additional information on creating or joining a COG.

 COG stands for Collaborative Operating Group.
 A COG is a logical grouping of individuals and organizations that work together in response to incidents and disasters in a particular geographic region.
 Examples of COGs include local fire departments, state police, local police and a county sheriff’s department.

 When you sign up with On-The-Go Alerting, you can search for a local COG and request to join that COG.
 The COG administrator makes all decisions related to membership.